Charles G. Dawes: Early political career

 Dawes's prominent positions in business caught the attention of Republican party leaders.
 They asked Dawes to manage the Illinois portion of William McKinley's bid for the Presidency of the United States in 1896.
 Following McKinley's election, Dawes was named Comptroller of the Currency, United States Department of the Treasury.
 Serving in that position from 1898 to 1901, he collected more than $25 million from banks that had failed during the Panic of 1893 and changed banking practices to try to prevent another panic.

 In October 1901, Dawes left the Department of the Treasury to pursue a U.S. Senate seat from Illinois.
 He thought that, with the help of the McKinley Administration, he could win it.
-McKinley was assassinated and his successor, President Theodore Roosevelt, preferred Dawes's opponent.
+McKinley was assassinated and his successor, President Theodore Roosevelt, preferred Dawes's opponent, Albert J. Hopkins.
 In 1902, following this unsuccessful attempt at legislative office, Dawes declared that he was done with politics.
 He organized the Central Trust Company of Illinois, where he served as its president until 1921.

 On September 5, 1912, Dawes's 21-year-old son Rufus drowned in Geneva Lake, while on summer break from Princeton University.
 In his memory, Dawes created homeless shelters in both Chicago and Boston and financed the construction of a dormitory at his son's alma mater, the Lawrenceville School in Lawrenceville, New Jersey.